-The School's investment in capital assets as of June 30, 2021 amounts to \$384,020 (net of accumulated depreciation).
-This investment in capital assets includes audiovisual and software, furniture, fixtures and equipment.
-The School had no long-term debt associated to its capital assets.
+The School's investment in capital assets as of June 30, 2021 amounts to \$239,964 (net of accumulated depreciation).
+This investment in capital assets includes improvements, furniture, fixtures and equipment and audiovisual materials.
+There is no debt associated to the School's capital assets.